 This is a guest post by Eric M. Earle on working with your disconnected teen.

-It can be painful to see your teenager growing into their adult self, but they act like they don’t want to share anything with you.
+It can be painful to see your teenager grow into their adult self, but they don’t want to share anything with you.
 As a parent, I’m sure you’re very interested in your teen’s life, but the more you try to connect, the more they pull away.

 This frustrating pattern is over because I’ve got five excellent methods for connecting with a disengaged teenager.